ben-xo/sslscrobbler/README.txt

 3. ADVANCED USE
 =================

-* If you want to change the message sent to Twitter, edit historyreader.php.
+* If you want to enable or disable plugins, or change API keys, or other advanced "configuration", copy config.php-default to config.php and edit.
+  You can also change e.g. the Twitter template here.

 * If you're interested in exploring the ScratchLive! binary file format, check out the --dump option.
 You can even use this to dump non-history files (such